cisagov/LME/docs/markdown/chapter3/chapter3.md

 **Note:** The software starts deleting events based upon whichever retention criteria is met first.

 ### 3.2.4 LME automatic updates

 Optionally you can choose to have dashboard_update.sh and lme_update.sh run in cron jobs.
 If you desire this (**NOTE**: If you automatically upgrade LME, your ELK services will go down while upgrades occur.
-Plan accordingly.)
+Plan accordingly.).

 To have dashboard and lme update run as cron jobs:
 ```